Feng-zimo/mini-SwitchHosts/README_EN.md

 mini-SwitchHosts is a cross-platform Hosts management tool specifically designed to optimize access speeds for development platforms such as GitHub and Replit.
 By automatically fetching and updating the latest IP address mappings, this tool effectively solves slow access issues caused by DNS pollution or network latency.

-This tool supports the three major mainstream operating systems: Windows, Linux, and macOS, provides bilingual interfaces in Chinese and English, and uses the PySide6 framework to build a graphical user interface that is simple and intuitive to operate.
+This tool supports the three major mainstream operating systems: Windows, Linux, and macOS, provides bilingual interfaces in Chinese and English, and uses the PySide6 and PyQt frameworks to build a graphical user interface that is simple and intuitive to operate.

 ## Features